Dannyj1984/pharmacy-stock-application/README.md

 # pharmacy-stock-application
 This application is a solution for pharmacy software where the end user needs to keep a formulary of medications which they can dispense, and also a stock control system.
+The programme is writting in JavaScript with some HTML for the user interface.
+Code has been written by Daniel Jebb with some inspiration (and help) from online resources such as w3schools and stackoverflow.
+It was written as part of a kata for a job application.

 ## Formulary